zgq1879/EGM/README.md

 pip install -r requirement.txt
 ```

-if you need to install cuda toolkit on your machine, run the following commands to create the environment:
+If you need to install cuda toolkit on your machine, run the following commands to create the environment:

 ```bash
 git clone https://github.com/zgq1879/EGM.git